flux-queue(1)

 DESCRIPTION

-The flux-queue command controls Flux job queues.
+The flux queue command operates on Flux job queue(s).

-flux-queue has the following subcommands:
+flux queue has the following subcommands:

 list